Credit cards are one of the most popular and widely-used financial tools around.

 Given how much value and flexibility credit cards offer, having at least one is highly beneficial.

-However, there are also strong arguments to be made in favour of owning multiple cards.
+However, there are also strong arguments to be made in favour of having multiple cards.

 Benefits of Having Multiple Credit Cards